radekstepan/metalsmith-related/README.coffee.md

 You can specify which documents (like posts) will get processed, by providing a [glob](https://github.com/isaacs/minimatch) in the `pattern` option.

 The option `terms` defines how many top terms will be used for each document to find its similar documents.
 Specifying `max` puts a cap on the total number of related articles we will return.

+Passing the `text` function you can decide how to format text on the document for analysis.

 You can now access related documents under the `related` key as an array.